 CO1 Describe the principles and characteristics of measuring instruments.
-CO2 Explain the use of resistance, inductance and capacitance principles for transducers.
+CO2 Explain the use of resistance, inductance and capacitance principles in transducers.
 CO3 Identify and utilize various temperature sensors used in industrial applications.
 CO4 Articulate the principles and uses of different force, torque, pressure sensors and flow meters.
 CO5 Analyze the design of signal conditioning circuits and evaluate their performance.

 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

 PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern PO5 engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 1 1 1 1 1 2 1 1
+CO1 1 1 1 1 1 3 2 1

-CO2 2 3 2 2 1 3
+CO2 2 3 2 2 1 3 3 2

-CO3 2 1 2 1 1 1 1
+CO3 2 1 2 1 1 3 2 2

-CO4 2 3 2 3 3 1
+CO4 2 3 2 3 3 3 2 3

-CO5 2 2 2 1 3 1
+CO5 2 2 2 1 3 3 2 2

-Туре Code Electrical Engineering Materials L-T-P Credits Marks PE 18EE2T03 Electrical Engineering Waterials 3-0-0 3 100 Objecti ves The objective of this course is to study the properties and analysis of conductivity, n etc., of v arious eng ineering materials used in the field.
+Type Code Electrical Engineering Materials L-T-P Credits Marks PE BTEE-T-PE-039 Licetical Liighteening Waterials 3-0-0 3 100

+Objectives The objective of this course is to study the properties and analysis of conductivity, dielectric strength, superconductivity, magnetization etc., of various engineering materials used in the field.
 Pre-Requisites Basic knowledge of engineering chemistry and physics is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-T eacher's Assessme nt Written A Total
+To eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term 10(a)
+Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term Iotai

 05 05 05 25 60 100